dim-gggl/epic_events/README.md

 List all clients or, optionally, only the clients assigned to the current commercial user.
 This command is available for all users in readonly, requiring at least to be logged in. access token required but no role check is performed.
 However, if the user is a commercial user, the command can be filtered to only list the clients assigned to the current commercial user.
+In this case, the access token must be a commercial user token, and the filtered must be set to true : `-f true`.

 **Usage:**
 ```bash